Undead (Yoasobi song): Lyrics and composition

 "Undead" was sourced from two short stories written by Nisio, Nadeko Past (なでこパスト) and Shinobu Future (しのぶフューチャー), published on the anime's website on July 1, 2024, the same day as the song release.
 Both stories told the Monogatari characters Nadeko Sengoku and Shinobu Oshino lying on a sofa and receiving counseling from Yotsugi Ononoki about their nervousness.
-Ayase compared the short stories to his mental gloom at the time he wrote about his musical novelty losing.
+Ayase compared the short stories to his mental gloom at the time he wrote about his musical novelty losing, and questioning himself about what happiness and life is following burning out after the success of the duo's 2023 single "Idol".

 Musically, "Undead" is an EDM track that was composed the "danceable and very bright" music based on the image of Monogatari as a whole, rather than the short stories.
 Tomoyuki Mori from Real Sound described it as a "perfect blend of kick and bass that reaches deep into the body," the track that "intertwines brilliant and sharp synth phrases," and the inorganic melody that reminisces about early Vocaloid music.
 Lyrically, the song talks about living the lives to the fullest in the present without being bound by the past or the future.